Botswana

 Martin Mössmer

-Graduate Student: Linguistics, University of Michigan (Ann Arbor)
+PhD Candidate: Linguistics, University of Michigan (Ann Arbor)

 Martin conducted his Masters research on Xri, a critically endangered Khoekhoe language spoken in the Northern Cape.
 His research interests include the mutual influences between dominant languages and the Khoekhoe varieties and ‘Khoisan’ languages spoken in South Africa, language maintenance in these communities, varieties of ‘non-standard’ Afrikaans, folklore and stories among Khoekhoe speakers and rememberers, and the phonology, syntax and morphology of contact languages.
 As a part of the SA-CDI team 2018–2023, Martin worked on the adaptation of the CDIs for South Africa’s eleven official languages, and to the ongoing research.